mathopoulos/Trello-Enterprise-Admin-Bulk-Deactivate-Inactive-Users-Admin-Hub-Version/Readme.md

 - **daysSinceLastActive** - This variable defines how you want to define activity.
 By default this is set to 90 days.

 - **batchCount** - This variable allows you to define how many users you want to give Enterprise seats at once.
 When first testing this script we recommend setting this to 5 to confirm that it is running correctly and then setting this value to 100.

+- **Remove From Enterprise** - if this value is set to true then a user will be deactivated and then also removed from the Enterprise (aka become a Free member)

 ---
 ### Outputs